Why Should I Use A Period Tracker?

-Do you wonder each month 'when is my period due?'
-Using a period cycle tracker, like our TAMPAX period tracker, can give you a heads up so you’re never surprised when that time of the month rolls around.
-You’ll know the exact time to expect it.
-When you track your cycle with a period due tracker and know when to have a tampon on hand, you can face every day with that much more confidence.
+Do you wonder each month when your period is due?
+Using a period cycle tracker, like our Tampax period tracker, can give you a heads up so you’re never surprised when that time of the month rolls around.
+You’ll know exactly when to expect it.
+When you track your cycle with a period tracker and know when to have tampons on hand, you can face every day with greater confidence.

-Do you have the 'when is my period due' feeling?
-It’s common to experience PMS in the 3 days leading up to your period.
+It’s common to experience PMS in the three days leading up to your period.
 And just so you know: diet, caffeine and stress can increase the intensity of PMS symptoms.

 While these symptoms can be painful and uncomfortable, the good news is there are ways to help manage them: